bastibe/RunForrest/README.md

 # Run, Forrest, Run!

-Because sometimes a single computer is just not fast enough.
+Because sometimes a single Python is just not fast enough.

 You have some code that looks like this: